benburrill/halt_is_defeat/README.rst

 would lead to defeat.
 If no larger value will be found, the ``preempt`` block needs to be run, since otherwise we'd be heading to defeat at the end of the loop.
-However, if there's a larger value in the future, the ``preempt`` block is not run -- a return would need to occur in the future, so we are safe from defeat.
+However, if there's a larger value in the future, the ``preempt`` block is not run -- a return will need to occur in the future, so we are safe from defeat in the present.

 In this code, ``preempt`` is doing most of the work.
 The ``try/undo`` is mostly serving just to set up an arena for ``preempt`` to be used,